 - 1 serano chili diced

 - 1 tsp oregano

 - avocado for garnish

-- Working in batches, brown meatballs in dutch oven.
+- In an 8qt dutch oven, brown meatballs in 1 tbsp olive oil.
+Turn to brown all sides.
 Once all sides are browned transfer to a plate lined with paper towel.
 Meatballs do not need to be cooked through - as they will continue cooking in soup.